mitigation-controller/mitc/doc/User_Manual.md

   <img width="500" src=figures/Slide6.PNG>
 </p>

+* Data related to the mitigation measures.
 Mitigation measures are corrective activities that are implemented to reduce the durations of other activities, and thus the duration of the project.

 * Insert data related to the mitigation measures: measures' descriptions, measures' durations (three estimates for each: minimum, most likely, and maximum), measures' cost (three estimates for each: minimum, most likely, and maximum), and the relationships between the measures and the activities.
 One Mitigation measure can influence (i.e., reduce the time of) one or more activities.
 You may insert more than one activity by separating them with a `space` or a comma `,`.